embd-io/latyr/README.md

-- 👋 Hi, I’m Cheikh Latyr Fall, PhD-Eng. in Electrical Engineering and Embedded Software Architect
+- 👋 Hi, I’m Latyr, Electrical Engineer and Embedded Software Designer
-- 👀 I’m interested in Embedded Software Engineering in the Medical Industry
+- 👀 I’m interested in Embedded Systems Engineering and Design
 - 🌱 I’m currently learning how to make the Linux Kernel space a new playground
 - 💞️ I’m looking to collaborate on C/C++ Projects, Embedded Software Projects, Wireless Sensor Network Projects
 - 📫 How to reach me: latyr.fall@gmail.com